 - How do you feel after?

-- How much value does it contribute to the world at large?
+- Or, How much value does it contribute to the world at large?

 - How much value does it contribute to your individual life?